Uterus During Pregnancy: Sizes And How It Works

 Dr. Alan Lindemann, MD, a former clinical associate professor at the University of North Dakota, says, “When you get 10 or 12 weeks along, about the end of the third month, your uterus could be appreciably enlarged and feel heavy.
 You also have more blood supply, so your arteries and veins to and from your uterus might be perceived as heavy.”

-Read on as we tell you about what exactly the uterus does, how much its size changes, and how you can measure the organ and keep it healthy.
+Read on as we tell you about what exactly the uterus does, how much its size changes through the stages of pregnancy, and how you can measure the organ and keep it healthy.

 Size Of Uterus During Pregnancy